 How would you feel?

 I decided to offer at least some helpful information openly and told people if their homepage did well or not right away.
-Additionally, I offered the detailed results and additional tips in exchange for an opt-in.
+Additionally, I offered the detailed results and additional tips in exchange for an email address.

 I had to spend some extra effort on my result pages though.

-I could have done them within Interact interface integrating it with MailerLite with just a couple of clicks.
+I could have done the result pages within Interact interface integrating it with MailerLite with just a couple of clicks.
 But their built-in option doesn’t allow to partially display the results on the same page as the opt-in.
 I could only either completely gate the results or allow people to skip the opt-in entirely.

-But this custom results page option is also fine.
-Its only drawback was that now Interact couldn’t collect the opt-in statistics to put on their pretty graphs.
+Luckily, Interact offers an option to manually add custom result pages.
+The only drawback was that now Interact couldn’t collect the opt-in statistics to put on their pretty graphs.
 I could still see the opt-in stats in MailerLite though.

 Step #5: Get your quiz in front of as many people as possible